Chitaoji/lazyr/README.md

 ### v0.0.18
 * Even objects that are not modules can be registered as lazy-modules now, e.g., `pandas.DataFrame`, `numpy.array`, etc.
 * The statement `register("foo", ignore=["bar"])` will have the same effect as `register("foo.bar")` now.
+* New function `list()`, for checking all the inactivated lazy modules in the system.

 ### v0.0.17
 * Updated README.